Woody230/GradleExtensions/README.md

 General Gradle extensions.

 * `localProperties` extension to get the local.properties file from the root directory or the parent directory recursively
+* `fileOperations` extension to access the FileOperations from a settings plugin

 ### multiplatform